lepetitmoulin/Chess/README.md

 # Chess
-This program implements a very simple chess program, designed as a base to develop further tools for chess study.
+This program implements a very simple chess game, designed as a base to develop further tools for chess study.
 I have made every effort to optimize the visual representation of the board as moves are made, and while the representations of the pieces and the empty squares remains stubbornly suboptimal, it does (or will) provide the necessary functionality required to play through a game.